-- Climate Action Plan for Transportation Infrastructure (CAPTI) Adopted in July 2021, CAPTI details how the state recommends investing billions of discretionary transportation dollars annually to aggressively combat and adapt to climate change while supporting public health, safety and equity.
-It builds on Executive Order N-19-19 and Executive Order N-79-20. - The development of CAPTI provides regions the certainty that the State will be a funding partner in delivering innovative solutions and plans to address climate change. - Despite the opportunity for more funding, SCAG is concerned with the overemphasis on vehicle miles traveled (VMT) reduction as the priority metric in the plan and how this could impact the funding and completion of many critical regional express lane projects that serve bus rapid transit and offer travelers important mobility choices. - AB 285 Transportation Assessment Report The AB 285 report by the Strategic Growth Council presents highway projects, regardless of the multi-modal or systemwide benefits, as uniformly counter to the state's climate goals.
-The report's methodology also does not properly account for investments in the multimodal transportation system, overlooking the significant regional investment in transit operations and complete streets projects which are frequently funded through local dollars or integrated into larger corridor improvement projects that may be classified generally as highway or local roadway improvements in the program listing. - While infrastructure planning and investment decisions will continue to be a significant element of the RTP/SCS, SCAG sees almost double the GHG emission reduction benefits from the plan's policies and programs as it does from infrastructure investments.
-This highlights the importance of wraparound programs to support our infrastructure investments. - Draft 2022 Climate Change Scoping Plan The Scoping Plan Update provides science-based guidance from the state on how to reach GHG emission reductions targets.
-Several proposed actions to reduce VMT in the Scoping Plan align with the goals, investments and programs in SCAG's RTP/SCS, including implementing equitable pricing strategies, improving transit service, expanding high-quality active transportation infrastructure, integrated land use planning, and accelerating infill development. - However, other actions identified in the Scoping Plan pose the risk of adding complexity and administrative burden to the transportation planning and funding process without a clearly demonstrated benefit of GHG emissions reductions.
-SCAG outlined these concerns with the draft in a letter to CARB on June 24, 2022. - Advanced Clean Cars II This state regulation matches the goal of Executive Order N-79-20 to have all new passenger vehicles sold in California be zero emissions by 2035.
-These updated regulations have provided an opportunity for SCAG to rethink our RTP/SCS strategies related to electric vehicles.
+- While infrastructure planning and investment decisions will continue to be a significant element of the RTP/SCS, SCAG anticipates significantly higher GHG emission reduction benefits from the Connect SoCal 2024's policies and programs.
+This highlights the importance of wraparound programs to support our infrastructure investments. - 2022 Scoping Plan for Achieving Carbon Neutrality (Scoping Plan)11 Adopted in November 2022, the Scoping Plan provides science-based guidance from the state on how to reach GHG emission reductions targets.
+Several proposed actions to reduce VMT in the Scoping Plan align with the goals, investments and programs in SCAG's RTP/SCS, including implementing equitable pricing strategies, improving transit service, expanding high-quality active transportation infrastructure, integrated land use planning, and accelerating infill development. - Advanced Clean Cars II12 This state regulation supports the goal of Executive Order N-79-20 to have all new passenger vehicles sold in California be zero emissions by 2035.
+These updated regulations have provided an opportunity for SCAG to rethink the region's RTP/SCS strategies related to electric vehicles.